Sony X900E Review (XBR49X900E, XBR55X900E, XBR65X900E, XBR75X900E)

 As a mid-class 4K HDR TV with affordable price, what offered by Sony X900E is great.
 It offers great performance on almost of features that offered.
 Picture quality is very good with strong contrast and saturated color, no matter it is used on a dark room or bright room, displaying SDR or HDR contents.
 Even with new technology called Object Based HDR Remaster Technology, it allows you to enjoy SDR contents with as close as possible to HDR quality.
 Peak brightness might not as bright as than what reached by higher series X930E series or still lower than 1000 nits as the minimum recommendation of HDR 10, but as long as you don’t use it a very bright room, HDR picture that displayed on its screen still looks amazing.
 Additionally, with good motion handling, good 24p playback and low input lags, Sony X900E is also a good TV when used for watching TV shows, movies, sports or even for playing fast paced games.
 Additionally, Google Android TV is also another interesting thing that offered by X900E.
 Despite navigation is still a bit confusing, overall, Google Android TV is really attractive and responsive.
 Meanwhile, the only major downside of X900E is only about its poor side viewing angle.

 Should I buy this TV?
 As long as you don’t have plan use it in a wide room with viewers watch from multiple viewing angle, Sony X900E series might a good options for you.
 Overall picture quality and performance that offered is great for its class.
 Additionally, it is also a good solution for you who care about picture quality but only have limited budgets.
-Finally, before you decide to buy it, there are a lot of opinions of its customers who have purchased it where you can make their opinions as your further consideration.

 - Support Wide Color Gamut